 PageRank under the Random Surfer Models

-Google’s PageRank algorithm is based on the Random Surfer Model, where it ranks webpages on a probability that a user following website links (at random) might arrive on a specific page:
+Google’s PageRank algorithm is based on the Random Surfer Model, where it ranks webpages on the probability that a user following website links (at random) might arrive on a specific page:

 The page’s rank can be interpreted as the probability that a surfer will be at the page after following many forwarding links.
 The constant Î± in the formula is interpreted as the probability that the web surfer will jump randomly to any web page instead of following a forward link.